 <!--[if IE 7 ]> <html lang="en" class="ie7"> <![endif]-->

 <!--[if IE 8 ]> <html lang="en" class="ie8"> <![endif]-->

 <!--[if IE 9 ]> <html lang="en" class="ie9"> <![endif]-->

 <meta http-equiv="X-UA-Compatible" content="IE=edge" />

-We’ve recently changed the way we do IE hacks at Soupgiant.
-For years we were using conditional comments to load separate CSS files.
+We recently changed the way we do IE hacks at Soupgiant.
+For years we used conditional comments to load separate CSS files.

 Increasingly I’m reading of web developers deciding to drop IE6 from their list of supported browsers, usually, because of its creative interpretation of CSS standards, besides IE7 is over a year old, and, IE8 about to be released.